outlearn-content/babeljs/modules/es6-repl.md

 <!-- @section -->

-# Take ES6 for a test run
+# Take ES6 For a Test Run

 Babel hosts a Read-eval-print loop (REPL) where you can quickly try out ES6 features.